-Deleting Categories In Bulk
+How To Delete WordPress Categories In Bulk

-With the ‘Delete’ option selected in the pulldown menu, click the ‘Apply’ button …
+Next, click the ‘Apply’ button …

-(Bulk deleting categories)
+(Bulk delete categories)

-The selected categories will be removed …
+The categories you’ve selected will be removed …

-How To Edit Post Categories
+How To Edit Categories

-To edit a WordPress category, do this:
+To edit a WordPress post category, do the following:

-(‘Edit Category’ screen)
+(‘Edit Category’ section)

 Edit your details and click Update Category to save your changes …

-For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your site is established.
+For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your site is established.

-WordPress Categories – Special Tip
+WordPress Category – Useful Tip